The Governing Body

 I joined the board of Governors in 2016 having decided to take a career break after the birth of my second son the previous year.

-My eldest son is progressing through the classes at Mill Lane School, having started in Windmill Nursery, to currently coming to the end of year 2.
+My eldest son is progressing through the classes at Mill Lane School, having started in Windmill Nursery.
 I have been so impressed with all the teachers and support staff who ensure that there is a safe, nurturing and fun environment for the children to learn, grow and develop in, that I wanted to put something back into the school and hope to be a strong support and asset to the entire team.
 I hope that my vast experience within the Construction Industry, particularly purchasing within the Public sector will prove useful with planned developments that may occur in the future.